10 Unforgettable Fall Weekend Getaways in the Northeast

 1. Stowe, Vermont

 If you’re planning to visit Stowe in the fall, make sure you book your hotel early since they tend to book up fast – even as early as June!
-Check out some hotel recommendations below.
-There’s also a lot of cute Air B&Bs you can pick from too!
+Also note that the fall colors tend to peak earlier than other places on this list so plan your trip accordingly.

 🍂 Best Time to Visit (subject to change per season): Late September to Early October